adorsys/didcomm-mediator-rs/docs/arc42.md

 ### 9.2 Architectural Features
 - **DIDComm Protocol Implementation**:
-  - Follows the DIDComm v2 standard for secure and decentralized identity communication.
+  - **DIDComm v2 Protocol Compliance:** The system adheres to the DIDComm v2 standard as a critical requirement, ensuring all communications are secure, decentralized, and authenticated.
-  - Supports encrypted, authenticated, and transport-agnostic messaging.
+  - **Secure Messaging:** Supports end-to-end encryption and transport-agnostic messaging as part of the DIDComm v2 protocol implementation.

 - **Scalability and Modularity**:
   - Architected to handle growing user and message loads without performance bottlenecks.